vittorioerba/SkyOnDemand_Scraper/README.md

 This script retrives the movie list from the "A-Z" list page.
 The results are saved in a csv file, with titles, year of release and nationality.

-The main problem I got into was given by the _inifinte scrolling_ feature of the pages.
+The main problem I had was given by the _inifinte scrolling_ feature of the pages.
 I tracked the network requests of the page as I scrolled down, finding the urls of all the components loaded by the page.
 The script keeps on requesting these pages incrementally, until it finds a _404: Page not found_ error.
 Then it stops and moves on to the next letter.